Conner Kelsall

-Conner Kelsall (born 6 February 1999) is an English professional boxer who has held the Commonwealth flyweight title since 28 June 2024.
+Conner Kelsall (born 6 February 1999) is an English professional boxer He has held the European flyweight title since May 2026.
+Kelsall is also a former Commonwealth and English flyweight champion.

 Career

 Kelsall began boxing aged seven and went on to win five national titles at amateur level, before turning professional in 2019.

 Having compiled a record of seven wins from seven fights, he claimed his first professional title by defeating Benn Norman for the vacant English flyweight championship via unanimous decision at the Magna Centre in Rotherham on 11 December 2022.

 Kelsall successfully defended his title against Paul Roberts on 1 July 2023, with another unanimous decision win at the Metrodome in Barnsley.

 In his 12th pro-fight, he took on the previously unbeaten Conor Quinn at the SSE Arena in Belfast on 28 June 2024, for the vacant Commonwealth flyweight title, winning the bout by majority decision with two of the ringside judges scoring the contest 116-112 and 115–114 respectively in his favour while the third had it a 114–114 draw.

+Kelsall faced Joel Santos for the vacant European flyweight title at the Magna Centre in Rotherham on 2 May 2026.
+He won via majority decision with the ringside judges' scorecards reading 116-112, 115–113 and 114–114.